Careers360 Logo

 Answer:

-(ii) Flower is a modified shoot.
+(ii) A flower is a modified shoot.

 Answer:

 After a certain period of growth, the apical meristem of a stem gives rise to the floral meristem.
-While the formation of the floral meristem, the axis of the stem gets condensed, and the internodes lie near each other.
+During the formation of the floral meristem, the axis of the stem gets condensed, and the internodes lie near each other.
 Various floral appendages arise from the node.
 A flower can be said to be a modified shoot because of the presence of nodes and internodes.

-Q3.
+Question 4.
 How is a pinnately compound leaf different from a palmately compound leaf?

 Answer: